EReL-MIR/EReL-MIR.github.io/index.md

 Conference homepage: [https://2026.acmmm.org/index.html](https://2026.acmmm.org/index.html)

+## Submission
+- **OpenReview submission:** TBA

+Workshop **submissions, peer review, and acceptance decisions** are handled **only through OpenReview** (mandatory).
+For accepted workshops, organizers set up an OpenReview venue under the ACM MM 2026 parent venue; a support document with guidelines will be shared with workshop organizers.
+The ACM MM 2026 organizers will provide workshop details to ACM for publication.

 ## <a name='Call for Papers' style="color: inherit; text-decoration: none;text-align: center;"> Call for Papers </a>
 We invite researchers to submit their latest work on efficient multimodal representation learning for multimodal information retrieval (MIR).
 Topics include, but are not limited to: